What To Do If Your Auto Insurance Policy Lapses

 - SR-22 financial responsibility filing requirement.

 Also, remember that there are severe consequences for driving uninsured.
-If an officer finds you driving without the require auto insurance coverage, he could:
+If you are caught driving without insurance you face:

 Lastly, if you drive uninsured and cause an accident, you are financially responsible for damages and injuries that occur.
 Without auto insurance, these costs can add up quickly and be devastating to your finances.